SandraCoburn/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 - We have to make a conditional if the egg brakes that would be the f point and then another conditional to have the egg survive if it goes below f point.

-- Since we will have to throw the eggs from all the levels to find the safe point, it makes it linear complexity
+- Since we will have to throw the eggs from all the levels to find the safe point, it makes it logaritmic complexity O(logn)
+- Binary search - start in the middle,